yarlagaddajeevika/recipe-finder/CONTRIBUTING.md

 6. Push your changes to your fork: `git push origin your-feature-name`.
 7. Create a pull request against the `main` branch of the main repository.

-## Getting Started

-If you're new to Recipe Finder WebApp, you can explore all features and give us feedback at hardikdesaitech@gmail.com

 ## Commit Guidelines